Sign Up Members Login

 Average close after previous breakouts -- The average close a month after previous breakouts since 2003.

-Breakout range -- The number of preceeding days used to calculate the breakout price.
+Breakout range -- The number of preceding days used to calculate the breakout price.

 Next breakout price -- $0.01 above the highest high of the breakout range.